Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 THE UNDERLYING LAYER OF CHOKING

 As I’ve been discussing, faulty concentration and over-thinking are the two main causes of choking, on the surface.
 That is, on a more conscious level, what you concentrate on and what and how much you think before and during your performances significantly contribute to choking.
 However, it’s important for you to also understand that the choking problem often times has much deeper roots.
 Athletes who frequently choke do so for other, more deep-seated reasons.
-Now I don’t mean to get all weird on you here or imply that those who choke have serious psychological problems.
-This is NOT what I mean by “deep-seated.”
-What I am referring to is something I’ve discussed before: MANY, IF NOT ALL REPETITIVE PERFORMANCE PROBLEMS HAVE A TRAUMA BASE.
-(Let me refer you to the article at www.competitivedge.com home page, click on the 7 th button down on the left menu bar, “overcoming fears & performance blocks.”)
+What I am referring to is something I’ve discussed before: MANY, IF NOT ALL REPETITIVE SPORTS PERFORMANCE PROBLEMS (RSPPs) HAVE A FOUNDATION IN PAST PHYSICALLY/EMOTIONALLY UPSETTING EVENTS (i.e. injuries, concussions, emotional upsets like failing in front of a crowd or being humiliated by a coach.

-Over the course of your career as an athlete and over the course of your life you will be exposed to physical and emotional trauma of one kind or another.
+Over the course of your career as an athlete and over the course of your life, you will be exposed to physical and emotional upsets of one kind or another.
 Just by getting up in the morning you become vulnerable to this inescapable fact of life.
-Some of the traumas you encounter are significant and memorable while others are more minor and therefore easily forgettable.
+Some of the upsets you encounter are significant and memorable while others are more minor and therefore easily forgettable.

-Despite the fact that you may have consciously forgotten a specific trauma, doesn’t mean that you are really over it.
-In fact, significant traumas don’t get adequately processed through by the individual.
-Let me explain.
+Despite the fact that you may have consciously forgotten a specific upsetting event, doesn’t mean that you are really over it.
+In fact, many upsets don’t get adequately processed through by the individual.
 When you look back on a past neutral experience it is simply a memory comprised of various images.
 This experience does not cause any physical or emotional reaction in you because it has been properly “digested,” or processed through mentally, emotionally and physiologically.
 In other words, the experience is no longer in your system.
+However, upsetting events don't get processed through.
+Instead they get stuck or frozen in your mind and body exactly how they happened.
+Regardless of whether your conscious mind has an awareness of this or not, these experiences just sit there in your system.
+Months and even years later, when you are in a situation that is similar to the original upset, or just simply under pressure, components from that original event, (i.e. images, emotions, physiological reactions like nervousness or anxiety, and negative thinking) get activated and interfere with the present performance.
+As a result, the athlete starts feeling unsafe inside.
+This feeling of inner danger triggers the nervous system to automatically click into the self-protective response of FREEZE.
+This survival response knocks the trained performance skills offline and the athlete suddenly feels like he/she can't do what they know how to do and they choke!

 As I mentioned, sometimes the athlete has a vague notion that something isn’t quite right.
 Perhaps she complains of those nagging doubts or feelings “in the back of my mind.”
 Other times the athlete may have more direct insight into what’s making her anxious and fueling her repeated bouts of choking.
 However, more often times than not, the athlete has no conscious awareness of any underlying trauma and may even laugh at the notion that this could actually be part of her present day problem.